Tummy Tuck Colorado Springs, CO

 - It will take months before patients can resume heavy exercise involving the core muscles.

 Dr. Banich will discuss recovery expectations during your consultation.

 You should look for a surgeon who is board certified by the American Board of Plastic Surgery and who has completed an accredited medical school program and residency in plastic surgery.

-Dr. Banich respects the privacy of his patients, so he does not post a before/after photo gallery online.
-He understands, however, that photos are an important part of the decision-making process.
-Dr. Banich is happy to provide photos (with patient consent and identity disguised) during your consultation.
+Our doctors respect the privacy of patients so we do not post before/after photo galleries for plastic surgery procedures online.
+We understand, however, that photos are an important part of the decision-making process.
+We are happy to provide photos (with patient consent and identity disguised) during your consultation.